 A primarily off-street recreational trail from the Ohio River to Lake Erie, the Ohio to Erie Trail spans the state of Ohio from Cincinnati to Cleveland for the most part following lands formerly occupied by railroads and canals.
 The collection of regional trails connects four of Ohio’s metropolitan cities, a dozen large towns and numerous small villages – all done on easily accessible, paved trails that are primarily separated from highways and automobiles.
 The length in 2017 is 326 miles.

-In 2017 about 280 miles of the 326 total are on separated paved trails with about 50 miles on some city streets and rural roads.
+In 2017 about 270 miles (83%) of the 326 total are on separated paved trails with about 50 miles on some city streets (7%) and rural roads (10%).
 Our mileage grids help you to plan shorter or longer travels on the OTET between the towns or designated areas.
 The actual total mileage of separated paved trail changes monthly as more and more miles are taken off streets and routed onto new separate paved trails.
 As we utilize more abandoned rail bed we actually shorten the length of the overall length of the OTET.

 Finding Your Way

-The OTET is known as Route 1 in Ohio and later in 2016 we expect it to become US Bikeway 21.
+The OTET is known as Route 1 in Ohio and in some locations it is also becomming US Bikeway 21.
 The large way-finding signs help travelers to know the distances between towns as well as what amenities each locale has to offer.
 Also, hundreds of Route 1 bike signs with arrows, mark the way between our way-finding signs.

 Map Your Way